aggie-coding-club/Chrome_Calories/README.md

 The Chrome Calories extension should now be available in the top right of the screen!

 ### Workflow:
 * Make sure you are on your own branch when you are making changes.
+* Do not edit the build folder!
+Edit the src folder!
 * To see changes you have made,
 $ git status
 * To save those changes to the GitHub copy of your branch,